 The spectrum of the burst has been fitted with a Gaussian function, expressed as

 where, $I_S(f)$ is intensity of the spectra for a given frequency $f$, and the fitting parameters $A_S$, $\mu_S$ and $\sigma_S$ are determined by the least square method.
-We have estimated the peak frequency and band occupancy of a burst using Eq.~\ref{eq:spectra_fit}.
-The parameter $\mu_S$ gives us the peak frequency ($\nu_{peak}$) of the burst which is a frequency value where the intensity of the spectra is maximum.
+We have estimated the centre frequency and band occupancy of a burst using Eq.~\ref{eq:spectra_fit}.
+The parameter $\mu_S$ gives us the centre frequency ($\nu_{centre}$) of the burst which is a frequency value where the intensity of the spectra is maximum.
 The parameter $\sigma_S\times 2\ln 2$ gives the band occupancy ($\nu_{band}$) of the burst for which the intensity is dropped by $50\%$ of its peak value.
-The blue dashed line in the right panel of figure~\ref{fig:sample_burst} shows the fitting of the spectra using eq.~\ref{eq:spectra_fit}.
-The range of peak frequency of the detected bursts for each of the observation epochs is tabulated in table~\ref{tab:value_range}.
+The blue dashed line in the right panel of Figure~\ref{fig:sample_burst} shows the fitting of the spectra using eq.~\ref{eq:spectra_fit}.
+The values of centre frequency of the detected bursts for each of the observation epochs are tabulated in Tables~\ref{tab:burst_parameters_1} and \ref{tab:burst_parameters_2}.

-Across all seven observing epochs, the measured values of $\nu_{peak}$ and $\nu_{band}$ were found to range $311.84-475.53$ MHz and $48.75-121.88$ MHz, respectively.
+Across all seven observing epochs, the measured values of $\nu_{centre}$ and $\nu_{band}$ were found to range $311.84-475.53$ MHz and $48.75-121.88$ MHz, respectively.
 However, no such information is available in the existing literature related to $\FRB$.